- Search for a Leaflet

 This leaflet has been written for parents and carers about how to use this medicine in children.
 Our information sometimes differs from that provided by the manufacturers, because their information is usually aimed at adult patients.
 Please read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.

-If your child has ever had a reaction to any antibiotic, check with your doctor or pharmacist that you can give your child ciprofloxacin.
+If your child has ever had a reaction to any medicine, tell your doctor or pharmacist before giving ciprofloxacin.

 Name of drug